-Ivanka Trump’s Clothing And Family Pics Channel Kate Middleton
+Ivanka Trump Clothing And Family Pics Channel Kate Middleton

 — Char (@sharon_a29) January 31, 2017

-According to AOL, a recent Instagram photo seems to show Ivanka Trump channeling Kate Middleton as the first daughter takes up a very similar pose to the duchess in a pic with her son.
+According to AOL, a recent Instagram photo seems to show Ivanka Trump channeling Kate Middleton as the First Daughter takes up a very similar pose to the Duchess in a pic with her son.

-The Kate Middleton look-alike photo came about as Ivanka Trump delighted her Instagram followers with pics of herself and her children exploring their new home in Washington, D.C.
-One of the adorable photos looks shockingly similar to a photo of Kate Middleton and her son, Prince George.
+The Kate Middleton look-alike photo came about as Ivanka Trump delights her Instagram followers with pics of herself and her children exploring their new home in Washington, D.C.
+One of the “adorable” photos “looks shockingly similar” to a photo of Kate Middleton and her son, Prince George.

 Ivanka Trump is like America's own Kate Middleton